J Named Places in Allen County, Indiana

 Jefferson Public School

 Fort Wayne, Indiana - quote by Charleton Heston in response to Where did you learn to write? from Dr. Zira in the original Planet of the Apes movie released February 8, 1968 .
-Not a real school, but we do have a Jefferson Middle School.
+The first 1858 city directory does list Jefferson School.
+We currently have a Jefferson Middle School.
+See our School page.
+Discussed August 3, 2024 on True Fort Wayne Indiana History on Facebook.

 Jenne Camera Manufacturing